 - Students will read course assignments and/or research articles assigned prior to the class session and are prepared to apply the concepts during discussions and the experiential portion of the class. - Students will be integrative learners and are expected to present questions and discussion related to the class readings and scholarly reviews or research.
 Not all readings will be discussed in detail, which requires students to use the readings as a guide for learning, and be prepared to interact with the readings as a background for their interaction. - Students will be active learners.
-This means that students should arrive on time, actively participate in classroom discussions, be prepared to assume the role of student expert using assigned literature reviews, have cell phones and computers off and out of sight during class, and remain in class throughout the duration of the session. - Students will experience some discomfort as they work to gain skills. - Students will be respectful, open to feedback and willing to provide feedback, willing to role play clients or assume leadership roles, and be open to both personal and professional change.

-- Students will abide by all ethical standards governing confidentiality and professionalism. - Students will use resources in addition to the text to enhance learning and complete academic tasks.
+This means that students should arrive on time, actively participate in classroom discussions, be prepared to assume the role of student expert using assigned literature reviews, <a href="https://have.cell.phones.nd.computers.com/have.cell.phones.nd.com/have.cell.phones.nd.com/have.cell.phones.nd.computers.com/have.cell.phones.nd.com/have.cell.phon - Students will experience some discomfort as they work to gain skills. - Students will be respectful, open to feedback and willing to provide feedback, willing to role play clients or assume leadership roles, and be open to both personal and professional change. - Students will abide by all ethical standards governing confidentiality and professionalism. - Students will use resources in addition to the text to enhance learning and complete academic tasks.